 I dug around in my trash.
 I got on a raccoon’s level to really see what I was sending into the landfill.

 Last year I produced a ton of trash… Now, very little.
 All because I was willing to get down and dirty – and a little creative with my lifestyle.
-If you want to reduce your trash and feel up for a challenge, you’re in exactly the right place.
+If you want to reduce your trash and feel up for a challenge, You vs. Trash is the perfect place to start.

 The Goals of You vs. Trash